LevelUpMarketers/trying-to-adult-rva-2025/docs/EventPage.md

 When provided in the admin, the business name, phone, and address appear below the image with icons.
 The name links to the ad URL, the phone triggers a call, and the address opens a Google Maps search.
+On screens wider than 768px this ad column sticks in view while scrolling but stays within its parent container.
 The event details sidebar remains on the left and the main content occupies the center.